GoogleCloudPlatform/solutions-modern-cicd-anthos/starter-repos/anthos-config-management/README.md

    a ConfigMap for each of your clusters, with the right cluster selection annotation, and the right GitLab Runner tag.
 1. In `.gitlab-ci.yml`, add a job for each cluster, modifying the tag each time.

+### Restrictions

+The `namespaces/managed-apps` directory is an [abstract namespace directory](https://cloud.google.com/anthos-config-management/docs/concepts/namespace-inheritance).
+This means that all the resources defined in this directory are inherited by the namespaces that are defined within that directory. `managed-apps` is *not* a real directory.
+You need to define at least one real namespace within this directory for ACM to work.